 Note: You can claim this deduction only once for all taxable years.
 If you claim the deduction for this year, you cannot claim this deduction in any subsequent year.
 If your filing status is married filing jointly and if you and your spouse both claim the deduction for this year, both you and your spouse cannot claim this deduction in any subsequent year.
 However, if your filing status is married filing jointly but only one spouse claims this deduction for this year, the other spouse can claim the deduction in a subsequent year, regardless of your spouse’s filing status in that subsequent year.

-Deduct the amount of employer wage and salary expenses that you did not deduct for Federal Income Tax purposes because you instead claimed the federal targeted jobs tax credit or work opportunity tax credits.
+Deduct the amount of employer wage and salary expenses that you did not deduct for federal income tax purposes because you instead claimed the federal work opportunity tax credit.

 Refunds of Prior Year Federal Itemized Deductions

-Deduct refunds or reimbursements of expenses you originally deducted on a prior year IRS income tax return if the following conditions are met:
+Deduct refunds or reimbursements of expenses you originally deducted on a prior year federal income tax return if the following conditions are met:

-- The refund or reimbursement was included in your Federal AGI on your current IRS income tax return, form 1040, line 21; AND
+* The refund or reimbursement was included in your federal adjusted gross income on your 2016 federal 1040, line 21; AND

-- The expense for which you were refunded or reimbursed was deducted as an itemized deduction on Schedule A of a prior year IRS income tax return.
+* The expense for which you were refunded or reimbursed was deducted as an itemized deduction on Schedule A of a prior year federal income tax return.

 Repayment of Income Reported In a Prior Year

 Enter the amount of income that you paid back in a subsequent year if that amount meets the following three requirements:

 * For Federal income tax purposes you claimed either (i) an itemized deduction on Schedule A of your 2016 federal income tax return for the amount repaid OR (ii) a tax credit on your 2016 federal income tax return based upon the amount repaid; AND